WalletWasabi/WalletWasabi/WalletWasabi.Documentation/PasswordFinder.md

 SUCCESS: Password found: >>> pass <<<

 ```

+Note that you can also specify an encrypted secret instead of the wallet file.
+This is useful if you lost your password for a Bitcoin wallet, other than Wasabi.

 Note that for a 4 characters length password it took more than a minute to find.
 Moreover, the process is heavy in CPU and for that reason it can be a good idea to use the best combination of parameters to reduce the search space.